John Haase (author)

-Life

-Haase was born in Frankfurt, Germany, the only son of a Lutheran father and Jewish mother.
-The growing threat of Nazi power forced the family to migrate to San Francisco in 1936.

-He graduated from the University of California, Los Angeles, and then studied at the Dental School of the University of San Francisco.
-He enlisted during World War II, and served in the Army in Texas.

-Haase practiced in the Westwood section of Los Angeles, with many celebrities, including Conrad Hilton, for clients, for nearly 40 years.

-He married Jean Rosenblatt in 1948.
-They had four children, but the marriage ended in divorce.
-In 1975, he wed Janis.

-He died in Montecito, California, of complications arising out of emphysema.

 Haase as author

 His first novel, The Young Who Sin, appeared in 1958.

 Erasmus with Freckles (1963) features Erasmus Leaf, who nurses a crush for Brigitte Bardot, and his father, an absent-minded poet with a distaste for science, who has to deal with the mathematical genius that his son demonstrates.

 Me and the Arch Kook Petulia (1966) takes a satirical look at the America of the 1960s.
 It is the story of an affair between a middle-aged doctor in the midst of a divorce and a self-described kook who wants to have an affair because she has been married for six months and has not had one yet.
-Haase was not happy with the adaptation for screen.
-However the release of Lester's film was greeted with acclaim.
-The New York Times, commenting in July 2006 on a DVD collection of comedies from the 1960s and 1970s, called Petulia the most notable of a group of groundbreaking films from the 1960s.
+Haase was not happy with the adaptation for screen, however the release of Lester's film was greeted with acclaim.

 Big Red (1980), a historical novel, describes the construction of the Hoover Dam in the early 1930s.
 The title refers to the Colorado River, but the appellation is not well recognized among locales.
-Haase had in mind, from personal chats, to produce a book that could be compared to Steinbeck's Grapes of Wrath; unfortunately, the novel was not well-received.
+Haase had in mind, from personal chats, to produce a book that could be compared to Steinbeck's Grapes of Wrath; unfortunately, the novel was not well received.
 Much of its local geography is based upon the research of a geographer, who engaged in fieldwork in Haase's behalf.

-Haase was a prolific travel writer too, with several articles appearing in magazines and newspapers.

-He also wrote an episode of the Richard Boone Show on in 1963, titled "The Wall to Wall War".